-Alliance for Inclusion and Prevention (6th through 8th grade)
+Case Study: Alliance for Inclusion and Prevention (6th, 7th, and 8th grade)

 The Alliance for Inclusion and Prevention (AIP)’s Summer Spot program at the Frederick Pilot Middle School uses field trips, peer leadership, mentorship by high schoolers, and academic enrichment activities, as well as psychosocial or social-emotional supports, to provide opportunities to develop new skills and meet new friends.